Homomorpheus/mathmod_ball_dae_ode/docs/curvature.md

 {cite}`curvature`
 The problem is: In the current setting, the curve is not given by a parameterization, but implicitly: Via the equation $G(q)=0$.

-However, we can perform an affine transformation such that the point in question (any point on the curve) lies in the origin and the normal and tangent vector at that point are the new basis.
+However, we can perform an affine transformation such that the point at which we want to compute the curvature lies in the origin and the normal and tangent vector at that point are the new basis.
 (See figure below.)
 Then the implicit function theorem states that in some neighborhood
 $G(q)=0$ is solved by the graph of a function (which makes for a valid parameterization). {cite}`ana{Satz 6.69}` It also gives us the derivative of that function {cite}`ana{Korollar 6.70}`, and therefore also its second derivative.

 <img src="../_static/trafo.svg">

+Then the implicit function theorem states that in some neighborhood,
+$G(q)=0$ is solved by the graph of a function (which makes for a valid parameterization). {cite}`ana{Satz 6.69}` It also gives us the derivative of that function {cite}`ana{Korollar 6.70}`, and therefore also its second derivative.

 In the case of the curve describing the graph of a function $f$, we have $\varphi(t) = (t, f(t)$).
 Then the curvature formula simplifies to
 \begin{equation*}